 There's still time to apply...
 This course is in clearing.
 All Home and EU students who want to start an undergraduate course this October 2017 have until 5pm on 11 October 2017 to apply to LSBU.
 Before applying to LSBU you need to have:all your exam results already applied with UCAS know the course you're interested in studying - complete a course search

 When you're ready call 0800 923 8888 or apply online through Clearing.

 English Language Schools

-Want to know more information about this course, please go here.
+For more details about this course, please visit the course page here.

 To book this course, please click here.